Heart of the Hub - Phase 2 (Machine Shop)

 The Machine Shop, located at the heart of the Arts and Heritage Hub, is a key component of the revitalization of Ladysmith's waterfront.

 While the building has undergone extensive seismic and structural upgrades, additional work is needed to fully reactivate this important cultural space.
-Once renovations are complete, the Machine Shop will be a catalyst for revitalizing the upper waterfront and complement the Arts and Heritage Hub, including the future completion of the Indigenous Artist Studio.
+Once renovations are complete, the Machine Shop will be a catalyst for revitalizing the upper waterfront and complement the Arts and Heritage Hub (entire site including the Loci and Car Shops) and in the future completion of an Indigenous Artist Studio.

 Before the Machine Shop's closure due to health and safety concerns, it was a vibrant, busy facility used by volunteers for staging festivals and events, including painting banners and signs, organizing supplies, and planning community activities.
 For many, the building and its associated activities provided a sense of purpose.

 The aim of the Heart of the Hub is to create conditions necessary for artists to create meaningful artistic work, experiences and relationships within the Ladysmith community.
-The proposed project will provide places for social interaction, teaching, diversity of activities, flexibility of uses.
+The proposed project will provide places for social interaction, teaching, diversity of activities, flexibility of uses and learning about the history of this iconic building.

 Scope of Outcomes